edwardkim1/fakenews/README.md

 are "biased," we compared highly opinionated breitbart articles to relatively unopinionated washington post articles of the same topics.
 Unfortunately, this could mean the ideal article is a static article, and any vibrant article would be deemed "fake."
 We need to test a larger dataset with articles from The New Yorker (for example), which are more lexically vibrant.
-This introduces another problem: who is to be the determiner of biased and unbiased news in .
+This introduces another problem: who is to be the determiner of biased and unbiased news.
 In summary, the interesting question seems to be how computers can fact check articles without any human assistance; however, due to difficulties in approaching this problem, we indirectly aimed to do this by sorting biased and unbiased articles, which are reasonably correlated with "real" and
 "fake" news.